Stakmodsco/bee-buzz-hive/README.md

-# Welcome to your BeeBuzz project
+# Welcome to the BeeBuzz project

 ## What technologies are used for this project?